paisely65/Candys-Consulting/README.md

 # Candys-Consulting
 An information technology advisory and research service designed to save healthcare industry participants’ time and resources in IT (Information Technology) decision-making.
+Upon copletion of this Indormation Sysytems bachelors degree, I will be partneting with some of my estemed collegues to create this consulting firm.
+Combined, we have over ffty years of healthcare and technology experience combined.
+Our goal is to increase the efficiency of technology in the healthcare indstry and to ultimately improve the quality of healthcare delivered to our patients.